muppet9010/Factorio-Railway-Tunnel/README.md

 ![Usage Demo](https://github.com/muppet9010/Factorio-Railway-Tunnel/raw/alpha_release/notes/demo.gif)

-Do not use with other mods that add/change train carriages and locomotives; or add/change anything to do with track entities.
+Does not work with other mods that add or change train carriages, locomotives or any other track related entity.
 ==========

 ----------------